Top 10 Best Student Loan Refinancing Companies (U.S.)

 MEFA is a state-chartered nonprofit lender that offers student loan refinancing nationwide.
 As a nonprofit, MEFA focuses on affordability and transparency, charging no application, origination, late, or prepayment fees.
 This no-fee policy sets it apart from many competitors, even those that waive some fees but still charge for late payments.

-MEFA offers both fixed and variable rate refinance loans.
-Variable rates start around 6.20% APR as of late 2024, and fixed rates are typically competitive with other nonprofit lenders.
+MEFA exclusively offers fixed interest rate refinance loans.
 Borrowers can choose from repayment terms of 7, 10, or 15 years.
 The minimum refinance amount is $10,000, and there is no stated maximum, making MEFA an attractive option for borrowers consolidating large loan balances.

 MEFA's biggest advantage is its cost savings, thanks to its nonprofit structure.
 It also provides strong customer service and clear terms.
-To qualify, borrowers must have a bachelor's degree or higher and a minimum loan balance of $10,000.
+Borrowers do not need a degree to qualify, but they must have a minimum loan balance of $10,000 and have made at least twelve consecutive on-time student loan payments.
 While MEFA allows cosigners, it does not offer automatic cosigner release, meaning the cosigner remains on the loan unless it is refinanced again.
-MEFA provides deferment for borrowers returning to school and forbearance for economic hardship or unemployment, though these are reviewed on a case-by-case basis.
+MEFA does not offer formal deferment or forbearance programs for economic hardship, so these loans are best suited for borrowers with strong job security.
 While its rates are competitive, they may not always be the lowest available, and its maximum term of 15 years may not work for those needing a 20-year term.
 However, for borrowers seeking a reputable nonprofit lender with no fees and strong customer support, MEFA is a top choice.

 MPOWER Financing

-MPOWER Financing specializes in providing student loan refinancing options for international students and Deferred Action for Childhood Arrivals (DACA) recipients studying in the U.S.
+MPOWER Financing specializes in providing student loan refinancing options for international graduates and Deferred Action for Childhood Arrivals (DACA) recipients working in the U.S.

 Unlike many traditional lenders, MPOWER does not require a cosigner or U.S. credit history, making it accessible to a broader range of borrowers.
-The company offers fixed interest rates and flexible repayment terms, aiming to support students from diverse backgrounds in achieving financial independence.
+The company offers fixed interest rates and a 10-year repayment term, aiming to support students from diverse backgrounds in achieving financial independence.

 Additionally, MPOWER provides career support and visa assistance to its borrowers, enhancing their post-graduation opportunities.